The Green Deal Cardiff

 Also non-repayable Grants for improving the levels of home insulation are still available to tenants, where the property has an E rating or better.

 What are the MEES and Regulations?

-Under the Energy Efficiency (Private Rented Property (England & Wales)) Regulations 2015, from 1st April 2018, it is unlawful to let out domestic properties which have an Energy Performance Certificate rating of F or G.
+Under the Energy Efficiency (Private Rented Property (England & Wales)) Regulations 2015, from 1st April 2018, it was unlawful to let out domestic properties which have an Energy Performance Certificate rating of F or G.

 The regulations were put into place to improve energy efficiency of privately rented homes and help to meet UK targets of CO2 emissions reduction under the Energy Act 2011.